Still have questions? Leave a comment

 Often, plots in short stories are simple but end up delivering great suspense, followed by a grand moment of revelation.
 For this reason alone, the plot was once considered the most important of all the five elements of a short story.It means it was seen as the key element of a short story.

-Some techniques to add more kick to your story are creating suspense, foreshadowing, narrating flashback, and a short story staple, the surprise ending.
+Some techniques to add more kick to your story are creating suspense, foreshadowing, narrating flashbacks, and a short story staple, the surprise ending.

 Your characters are the people, animals, or other figures who appear in your stories.
 They perform actions and say dialogue to move the story along.
-A story cannot be told without characters.
+A story cannot be told without main characters, as they are crucial in driving the narrative and engaging the readers.

 Depending on how you see it, a character can be classified as either round or flat, dynamic or static, a protagonist or an antagonist.
 For a short story, well-rounded and dynamic characters will be your strength.

 The easiest way to write interesting characters is to make sure that they have a flaw.
+Internal conflicts, such as doubt and fear, can serve as significant obstacles for characters.
 Always keep in mind that in any story, perfect characters fall flat.

 Be careful that you don’t put too much emphasis on character traits and backstory.
 Unlike novels, characters in a short story are only glimpsed at, rather than seen in the round.